 Vernazza is relatively flat and has a large square at the edge of the water.
 There is a small sandy beach in the harbour for swimming, but the majority of swimmers here preferred to get in and out at the side of the harbour off the rocks, into the clear green water.
 It is quite sheltered for swimming and although swimmers share the harbour with boats, it seemed quite safe.
 The town is easily identified by Doria Castle, the tower that stands on the ocean-side peak.
 It costs 1.50 euro to visit the castle tower.

-Monterosso is the biggest of the five towns and probably the flattest if you’re not into hill climbs and stairs.
+Monterosso is the biggest of the five towns and definitely the flattest.
+If you’re unable to do much stair climbing, I would suggest staying here.
 There are two separate stretches of beachfront that are relatively sandy, but a portion of the beachfront is private.
 Along with Riomaggiore, Monterosso has the most trains stop here – our regional train from Ventimiglia stopped only at these two towns out of the five.
 The town is packed with restaurants and bars and an iconic black and white striped church sits in the middle.